Contractor mortgage brokers

-If you’re a contractor, self-employed or combine a part time job with self-employed or contractor work, speak to John Charcol, as we have access to mortgages designed specifically for you.
+If you’re a contractor, self-employed or combine a part time job with self-employed or contractor work, John Charcol can help find you a specialist contractor mortgage.

 Naturally, some contractors will have more steady income streams than others, and while regular mortgage products may be suitable, there are other options that might be a better fit with less regular income patterns or where bonuses and lump sum payments are commonplace.